originalfoo/Glyph/README.md

 ![Example](http://i.imgur.com/3Rs1WWZ.png)

+**Note: Due to a bug in earlier versions of Factorio, custom fonts only work with Factorio 0.14.3 and above.**

 ## Usage

 This mod is still in experimental pre-alpha development.
 Don't use it for production use, but feel free to experiment with it and [leave feedback](https://github.com/aubergine10/Glyph/issues) :)